7012140856/Aura-Mirror/aura_mirror/README.md

 Sample demostration of how the app works.

 ## Team Contributions
-- Muhammed Thanveer CN: coding
+- Muhammed Thanveer CN: Coding.
-- Prethyush Babu: installation and setups
+- Prethyush Babu: installation ,setups and documentation.
 ---
 Made with ❤️ at TinkerHub Useless Projects